ariesiitr/AR-app-for-education/README.md

 Scripts
 -----
-NewBehaviousScript.cs-This code was basically for zooming in and zooming out.
+- NewBehaviousScript.cs-This code was basically for zooming in and zooming out.

-Requirements
+- .mat and .fbx - This contains the 3d-model files.

+Usage
 ------

 - Download Unity 3d software and install unity hub.